Why relocating Trident away from Scotland is virtually impossible

 Falmouth is another contender, at least for the armaments depot and EHJ, assuming the submarines were based in Devonport.
 The plan would involve taking over the whole Penarrow peninsular and demolishing the villages of Flushing and Mylor.
 The depot would not create many long-term jobs and would impact badly on area heavily reliant on tourism and water sports as well as being too close to the 26,000 people living in Falmouth.

 Portland The former naval base and air station close to Weymouth have been considered as a possible alternative to Faslane.
 Since the base closed in the 1990s the site has been redeveloped as the Olympic sailing centre and Osprey Quay leisure centre which would have to be demolished.
 The only possibility for an armaments depot in the region would be in an area of considerable natural beauty, taking over the Army’s Lulworth tank training ranges with the EHJ located close to the renowned Lulworth Cove beach.

 Milford Haven, Wales has a deepwater port with space for both submarine base and armaments depot.
-However the port is now Britain’s most important energy importing and storage site.
-Daily arrivals of large tankers and stores of oil and LNG make it dangerously incompatible with submarine movements, explosives and nuclear materials.
+However, the port is now an important energy importing and storage site.
+Daily arrivals of large tankers and stores of oil and LNG make it incompatible with submarine movements, explosives and nuclear materials.

 Barrow in Furness.
 Home to all British submarine construction, the Walney channel that submarines would have to navigate is extremely shallow and only usable by an SSBN a few times in the monthly tidal cycle – an unacceptable tactical limitation.
 The potential sites for a submarine base or armaments depot are extremely exposed.
 Although the site is quite remote from other main population centres, it would be too close to the 70,000 inhabitants of the town.